IX Corps (Union army): Formation, Second Bull Run, and Antietam

-The Battle of South Mountain was fought wholly by Burnside's two corps, the IX Corps losing 157 killed, 691 wounded, and 41 missing; total, 889.
-The loss in the I Corps was about the same.
+The Battle of South Mountain (September 14, 1862) was fought wholly by Burnside's two corps, the IX Corps losing 157 killed, 691 wounded, and 41 missing; total, 889.
+The total Union losses were 443 killed, 1,807 wounded and 75 missing for a total of 2,325.
 General Reno was killed in this action, upon which General Cox succeeded to his command.

+The IX Corps next engagement would be at Antietam Creek (September 17, 1862) in western Maryland.
+Right before the engagement, General McClellan would abandon the wing system and remove Hooker's I Corps from the right wing, leaving Burnside with only the IX Corps under his command.
+There was much confusion about the verbal orders given to Cox and Burnside leading to some confusion at the river crossing.
 At Antietam the corps lost 438 killed, 1,796 wounded, and 115 missing; total, 2,349, out of about 8,500 in action.
 General Rodman was among the mortally wounded.
 In October, Cox's Division returned to western Virginia and its brief connection with the corps terminated.
-This division had made a brilliant record by its gallant services at South Mountain and Antietam.

 Upon the departure of General Cox the command of the corps fell to General Willcox.
 General William W. Burns was appointed to fill the vacancy thus caused in the 1st Division, and Brig.
 Gen. George W. Getty was placed in command of the 3rd Division, formerly Rodman's.
 On November 5, 1862, General Burnside was made commander-in-chief of the Army of the Potomac.

-At Fredericksburg, the casualty lists indicate that the corps took into action 31 regiments and 5 batteries, with a loss of 111 killed, 1,067 wounded, and 152 missing; total, 1,330.
+At Fredericksburg (December 11–15, 1862) the IX Corps was held in reserve for most of the battle and had light casualties with a loss of 111 killed, 1,067 wounded, and 152 missing; total, 1,330.
 Not long after this battle Maj.
 Gen. John Sedgwick was assigned to the command of the corps, and General Willcox returned to the command of his division, relieving General Burns.